Azure/azure-openapi-validator/docs/path-for-tracked-resource-types.md

 ## Output Message

-The path must be under a subscription and resource group for tracked resource types..
+The path must be under a subscription and resource group for tracked resource types.

 ## Description

-For a operation, If a uri segment has subscription, it needs to have a resource group segment as well.
+For a operation, If the URI segment has a subscription, then the URI needs to have a resource group segment as well.

 ## CreatedAt